 - has not paid dues within the set terms.

 Members who have resigned or have been excluded or have ceased to belong to the Association, cannot repeat contributions and have no claim on the assets of the Association.

 The Association consists of:

-It is understood that the Association may adopt its own rules of procedure in operation, approved by the general meeting of shareholders with a majority of those present.
-Membership roles are on a volunteer basis.
+The Association may adopt its own rules of procedure in operation, approved by the general Assembly with a majority of those present.
+Membership appointments are on a volunteer basis.
 Remuneration may be assigned to members of the Association and/or Members of the Board of Directors vested with special powers on behalf of the Association and previously authorized by the Board of Directors.
 Reimbursement of expenses incurred on behalf of the Association must be previously authorized by the Board of Directors and adequately documented.

-- approve the annual programming guidelines for social activities;
+- approve the annual programming guidelines for the Association’s activities;

 - approve by April 30th of each year the budget estimates and the balance sheet of the previous year;